AdvancedCustomFields/docs/guides/frequently-asked-questions.md

 ### What payment methods do you accept?

-You can safely purchase ACF PRO with your PayPal account, or with a credit card through PayPal or Stripe.
+You can safely purchase ACF PRO with your credit card through Stripe's secure payment gateway.

 ### Are you registered for tax?